ycrc/ycrc.github.io/docs/clusters-at-yale/access/index.md

 When you connect to a remote server in order to sign in, it will present your lock.
 You prove your identity by unlocking it with your secret key.
 As you continue communicating with the remote server, the data sent to you is also locked with your public key such that only you can unlock it with your private key.

-We use an automated system to distribute your public key onto the clusters, [which you can log in to here](http://gold.hpc.yale.internal/cgi-bin/sshkeys.py) It is only accessible on campus or through the [Yale VPN](vpn).
+We use an automated system to distribute your public key onto the clusters, [which you can log in to here](http://gold.hpc.yale.internal/cgi-bin/sshkeys.py).
+It is only accessible on campus or through the [Yale VPN](vpn).
 All the public keys that are authorized to your account are stored in the file `~/.ssh/authorized_keys` on the clusters you have been given access to.
 If you use multiple computers, you can either keep the same ssh key pair on every one or have a different set for each.
 Having only one is less complicated, but if your key pair is compromised you have to be worried about everywhere it is authorized.

 !!! warning
-    Keep your private key(s) private!
-With them others can assume your identity on servers where you have authorized them. **We will never ask for your private key**.
+    Keep your private keys private!
+Anyone who has them can assume your identity on any server where your keys are authorized. **We will never ask for your private key**.

 For further reading we recommend starting with the Wikipedia articles about [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) and [challenge-response authentication](https://en.wikipedia.org/wiki/Challenge-response_authentication).